Kelvin MacKenzie: After editing The Sun

-In January 1994, MacKenzie moved to BSkyB, another of Murdoch's News Corporation assets, but left within a few months.
+In January 1994, MacKenzie moved to BSkyB, another of Murdoch's News Corporation assets, but left after a few months.

 In 1995, MacKenzie joined Mirror Group Newspapers and was appointed joint boss of its fledgling L!VE TV British cable television channel.
 The station had previously been headed by Janet Street-Porter, who had set out to establish L!VE TV as an alternative, youth-orientated station.
 She clashed with MacKenzie over programme content and soon left, leaving him in sole charge.

-MacKenzie later said that he would agree to indulge in a "night of passion" with Janet Street-Porter and that he would be "willing" but only if she paid him £4.7m, a figure he had arrived at after calculating how much money he would lose from "loss of reputation, the negative impact on future earnings etc".
+MacKenzie later said that he would agree to indulge in a "night of passion" with Janet Street-Porter and that he would be "willing", but only if she paid him £4.7m, a figure he had arrived at after calculating how much money he would lose from "loss of reputation, the negative impact on future earnings etc".

-MacKenzie took a radically different approach and was criticised for producing severely down-market programming.
-MacKenzie introduced features such as nightly editions of 'Topless Darts' (featuring topless women playing darts on a beach), 'The Weather in Norwegian' (with a young, typically blonde and bikini-clad Scandinavian woman presenting weather forecasts in both English and Norwegian), other weather forecasts featuring dwarfs bouncing on trampolines and stock exchange reports presented by Tiffany, a young female presenter who would strip to her underwear as she read out the latest share prices.
+MacKenzie took a radically different approach to that of his predecessor and produced cheap, down-market programming.
+He introduced features such as nightly editions of "Topless Darts" (featuring topless women playing darts on a beach), "The Weather in Norwegian" (with a young, typically-blonde and bikini-clad Scandinavian woman presenting weather forecasts in both English and Norwegian) and other weather forecasts featuring dwarfs bouncing on trampolines.

 A large amount of airtime was given over to tarot card readers and astrologers.
-L!VE TV's best known character was the News Bunny, a man dressed as a giant rabbit who popped up during news broadcasts to give a thumbs up or a thumbs down to the various news stories to indicate whether or not he found them interesting or exciting.
+L!VE TV's best known character was the News Bunny, a man dressed as a giant rabbit who popped up during news broadcasts to give a thumbs up or a thumbs down to the various news stories, to indicate whether or not he found them interesting or exciting.